ProJSLib/jsbits/README.md

 ### About the jsbits object

-This UMD version pointed by the "browser" field works with AMD and CJS module systems but, if no one is detected, it adds the function to the global namespace `jsbits` (i.e. an object of `window`), either in `jQuery.jsbits` if this already exists, or in `jsbits` alone.
-The following example allows load @jsbits functions in `$.jsbits`:
+This UMD version pointed by the "browser" field works with AMD and CJS module systems but, if no one is detected, it adds the function in the `jQuery.jsbits` namespace, if this already exists, or in the global `jsbits` object (i.e. `window.jsbits`).

+If you dont need AMD/CJS support, you can load the functions from its index.b.min.js file.

+The following example allows loading @jsbits functions in jQuery:

 ```html
 <script>$.jsbits = {};</script>
 <script src="add-months/index.b.min.js"></script>
 ```

-The file `index.b.js` has no AND/CJS support.

 ## TODO